Liover Peguero Preview, Player Props: Pirates vs. Braves

 Liover Peguero At The Plate

-- Peguero has four doubles, six home runs and eight walks while hitting .258.
+- Peguero has four doubles, six home runs and eight walks while batting .252.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.